 First, fans of classic Coca-Cola beverages and merchandise will enjoy a unique experience at the Disney Springs Coca-Cola store.
 Meet the beloved Coca-Cola Polar Bear on the second level of the store.
 Enjoy over 100 different beverage choices on the rooftop bar via the Coca-Cola Freestyle machines.

-In the evening, indulge in a variety of adult beverages including handcrafted cocktails and smoothies.
-The view from the rooftop of the Disney Springs area is really incredible, especially at nighttime!
+Indulge in various adult beverages in the evening, including handcrafted cocktails and smoothies.
+The rooftop view is incredible, especially at night!

 5. Characters in Flight